the westminster review logo

 “The fact that these codes passed shows that there is support for having these requirements in place,” Kris says.
 “Hopefully, this will start a trend towards further improving and enacting them in all states.”

-In the absence of universal regulation of CO detection, Kris says that personal detection is the best way for individuals to protect themselves against CO poisoning in their homes and while travelling.
+In the absence of universal regulation of CO detection, Kris says that personal detection is the best way for individuals to protect themselves against CO poisoning in their homes and while traveling.

 In conjunction with National Fire Prevention Week every October, The Jenkins Foundation partners with local fire departments in Kris’s home state of Washington to distribute free CO alarms to families.
 This initiative has been hugely successful in raising awareness of the dangers of CO and the lifesaving value of CO alarms.